-The North Central Extension Water Summit will be held in Keshena, Wisconsin this August.
-The event will build on past efforts to strengthen collaborations among state and tribal land-grant institutions throughout the region.
+The North Central Extension Water Summit held in Keshena, Wisconsin in August 2018 built on past efforts to strengthen collaborations among state and tribal land-grant institutions throughout the region.

 There are 20 Tribal Colleges and Universities (TCUs) in the North Central Region.
 While there are great examples collaboration between state land-grants and TCUs on water-related issues, there is room for growth.
 Strengthening collaboration and learning from local successes can achieve greater benefits for land-grant faculty, staff, and students; communities and tribal nations in the North Central Region, and the water resources upon which we depend.